department-of-veterans-affairs/vets-website/content/pages/disability-benefits/index.md

 If you have a disability that was caused by—or got worse because of—your active military service, you may be able to get disability benefits from VA.
 A disability can be a physical illness or injury (like cancer or damage to a knee) or a mental-health condition (like anxiety or PTSD).
 This includes conditions that don't appear until years after your service ends, but are still related to your time in the military.

-Find out how to get financial support and other benefits like health care.
+Find out if you can get financial support and other benefits like health care.